Soumya Dasgupta (Shoumo)

 architecture connects history, theory, and practice

-Soumya is a Ph.D.
-Candidate in Architecture (History and Theory) at the University of Illinois at Urbana-Champaign, USA.
-He has a Master's in Urban Design from the School of Planning and Architecture, New Delhi, and a Bachelor of Architecture from the Indian Institute of Engineering Science and Technology, Shibpur, Kolkata, India.
+I am a Ph.D.
+Candidate in Architecture (History and Theory) at the University of Illinois Urbana-Champaign, USA.
+I earned a Master's in Urban Design from the School of Planning and Architecture, New Delhi, and a Bachelor of Architecture from the Indian Institute of Engineering Science and Technology, Shibpur, Kolkata, India.

-His scholarly interests include neoliberal developmentalism, digital technocracy, Global South, and South Asia.
-His Ph.D. dissertation broadly explores the contested systems of architectural production in the context of urban India in the 21st century.
-He has presented his research at academic conferences, including the SAH, ACSA, and IASTE, as well as Ph.D. conferences at Georgia Tech, AA London, and UCLA.
+My scholarly interests include neoliberal developmentalism, digital technocracy, Global South, and South Asia.
+My Ph.D. dissertation broadly explores the contested systems of architectural production in the rapidly transforming context of 21st-century urban India.
+I have presented my research at academic conferences, including the SAH, ACSA, and IASTE, as well as Ph.D. conferences at Georgia Tech, AA London, and UCLA.

-Soumya is an awardee of the Humanities Research Institute Graduate Fellowship for 2023-24 and a former recipient of the Illinois Distinguished Fellowship.
-He also received the Nicholson Fellowship to attend and earn a certificate from the School of Criticism and Theory, Cornell University, and noted his reflections here.
+I am an awardee of the Humanities Research Institute Graduate Fellowship for 2023-24 and a former recipient of the Illinois Distinguished Fellowship.
+I also received the Nicholson Fellowship to attend and earn a certificate from the School of Criticism and Theory, Cornell University, and noted my reflections here.